How Do I Stop Creditor Debt Collection Abuse?

 • How to dispute the debt

-If you respond to the validation notice within 30 days to request information about the original creditor or to dispute the debt, the agency must cease collection until they answer your request or dispute.
+If you don’t receive a validation notice with the required information, you can file a complaint with the CFPB.
+If you respond to the validation notice within 30 days to request information about the original creditor or to dispute the debt, the agency must cease collection until it answers your request or dispute.

 How Do I Stop Harassing Debt Collector Contact?

+The first step to stopping debt collection harassment is to send the debt collector a letter telling them to cease further contact.
 When sending a cease-and-desist letter to a debt collector, be sure to use certified mail and get a return receipt so you have proof of having sent the letter.
 It’s also wise to keep a copy of the letter as additional proof.

 Does Reporting Harassment Eliminate My Debt?